 Advice - General / Negotiating fees

-A client will always have a budget for a job, but they might not always want to share with the freelance what it is.
+A client will almost always have a budget for a job, but they might not always want to share with the freelance what it is.
 So when a client asks "What do you charge?" or simply states "We pay this rate", the freelance needs to start negotiating.

 Advice to freelances

 Rule One in negotiating is: always get the client to put their offer first.
-It may well be higher than you would have asked for - but then always ask for more.
+It may well be higher than what you would have asked for - but then always ask for more.
 If you ask for more you might get it.
 If you don't, you won't.
 If you jump at the first sum on offer or try to guess something appropriate, you will often end up with too low a figure, thus undercutting colleagues and limiting your room for manoeuvre on the next job for that client.
 Little is worse than mentioning a figure and having it accepted instantly, demonstrating that more, possibly much more, was available.

 Learn to negotiate

-You might find that you are being offered a rate that will not be altered.
+You may still find that you are being offered a rate that will not be altered.
 In this case, if you agree to accept the work at this rate, find arguments for an increase in the future ("Now you know I do good work..."; "I've done three jobs for you..."; "You've been paying me the same rate for a year now...").